Teerasak Po-on: Chonburi

 On 9 May 2025, Teerasak Po-on was appointed manager of Thai League 1 club Chonburi replacing Thawatchai Damrong-Ongtrakul.
 On 19 October 2025, Teerasak resigned from Chonburi after he won none of his 8 games in charge, drawing 5 and losing 3.

 Khonkaen United

 On 15 November 2025, Khonkaen United confirmed the appointment of Teerasak Po-on as head coach.

+Chanthaburi

+On 11 June 2026, Thai League 2 club Chanthaburi appointed Teerasak Po-on as new head coach, replacing outgoing manager Thongchai Rungreangles.